Aditya7024/Monster-Dungen/README.md

 # Requirments:
-Pygame: The main library used for handling graphics, sound, and game logic.
+- Pygame:
-Install via pip: pip install pygame
+- Install via pip: pip install pygame
-Python 3.x: Ensure you are using a compatible Python version (e.g., Python 3.8 or higher).
+- Python 3.x: Ensure you are using a compatible Python version (e.g., Python 3.8 or higher).
-Required assets: Make sure the following directories and files are included in your project:
+- Required assets: Make sure the following directories and files are included in your project:

 assets/images/ (for buttons, characters, items, weapons, tiles) assets/audio/ (for music and sound effects)